ufz/ogs/web/content/docs/userguide/parallel_computing_MPI/run_ogs_with_mpi.md

 #### 3.1 VTK output

-The results are output in the partitioned vtu files, which are governed by a pvtu file.
-The data in the ghost cells of vtu files are overlapped.
+The results are output in the partitioned VTU files, which are governed by a PVTU file.
+The data in the ghost cells of VTU files are overlapped.
-An OGS utility, *RemoveGhostData*, is available to merge the partition vtu files into one vtu file, meanwhile to eliminate the data overlapping.
+An OGS utility, *RemoveGhostData*, is available to merge the partition VTU files into one VTU file, meanwhile to eliminate the data overlapping.
 Here is an example to use that utility:

 ```bash
 RemoveGhostData -i foo.pvtu -o foo.vtu
 ```

-Where the input file name is the name of pvtu file.
+Where the input file name is the name of PVTU file.

 #### 3.2 XMDF output

-With XMDF, ogs gives two files, one XMDF file and one HDF5 file with file name extension of `h5`.
+With XMDF, OGS outputs two files, one XMDF file and one HDF5 file with file name extension of `h5`.
 You can use ParaView to open the XDMF file by selecting `Xdmf3ReaderS` or `Xdmf3ReaderT`.
 The XMDF output is highly recommended for running OGS with a large mesh, especially on supercomputers.